Prepare

 The exam follows the objective structured clinical exam (OSCE) format and includes at least 3 static (short answer) stations.
 You progress through a series of stations, each presenting a different clinical scenario.

 The content is carefully selected to test your competence in foundational rehabilitation medicine concepts, clinical skills, and knowledge areas, which are outlined in the focus section below.
-The exam is standardised to ensure your performance is referenced to predetermined objective criteria.
+The exam is standardised to ensure your performance is referenced to pre-determined objective criteria.

 Focus

-The new curriculum standards detail Entrustable Professional Activities (EPAs), that outline the essential work tasks trainees need to be able to perform in the workplace, including clinical tasks.
+The new curriculum standards detail Entrustable Professional Activities (EPAs), that outline the essential work tasks trainees will need to be able to perform in the workplace, including clinical tasks.

 Clinical tasks could include: